 In 2012, the Moving Ahead for Progress in the 21st Century Act (MAP-21) was passed by Congress, mandating all Metropolitan Planning Organizations (MPOs) and State Departments of Transportation (DOTs) to develop a performance-based transportation planning and programming approach.
-The requirements for a performance-based approach have been continued under the current transportation funding law, Fixing America’s Surface Transportation (FAST) Act of 2015.
+The requirements for a performance-based approach have been continued under the current transportation funding law, the Infrastructure Investment and Jobs Act (IIJA) of 2021.

 Performance-based planning allows MPOs and State DOTs to examine data, past and present, and evaluate the performance of their transportation investments against a number of federally required measures in order to make progress toward the achievement of national goals.
 The Federal Highway Administration defines transportation performance management as a strategic approach that uses system information to make investment and policy decisions to achieve national performance goals.